 Have you ever had to follow up on someone who owes you or your company some money for unpaid bills and other service charges?
 It’s never a pleasant activity to go and barge in on someone’s life to demand what is owed to you.
 There is a professional way to do this.
 This list of free letter templates will help you collect the money your clients owe you.

 If it comes down to it, such letters will also provide the necessary paper evidence in the event that you need to bring the case to court.
-More often, a well-written collection letter with all the appropriate details will give your client the friendly little reminder (or a firmer “push”) so they actually get around to paying you.
+More often, a well-written collection letter template with all the appropriate details will give your client the friendly little reminder (or a firmer “push”) so they actually get around to paying you.

 This is the legal way to make a demand on what is rightfully yours.
 At some point, any business that allows for payment after the service or commodity has been delivered may run into this issue.